bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 * Quantizing the continuous values of the latent variable distributions was pain.
 For the case of quantizing a standard normal distribution, it was easy because, by construction, each bin is equi-probable.
-So the distribution is just uniform across however many buckets we're using (16-bits in my experiments to match the paper).
+So the distribution is just uniform across however many buckets we are using (16-bits in my experiments to match the paper).
 * However, if you're trying to quantize a non-standard :math:`\bf z` normal distributions using equi-probable bins from a *standard* normal distribution (e.g. when we're trying to sample the pseudo-random :math:`\bf z` value),